itamos-ism/3D-PDR-pblc/docs/source/RT-tool.rst

 1. Set the linewidth value to that of turbulent velocity used in 3D-PDR and RT-tool
 2. Set the RADEX "escape probability" to ``LVG`` for consistency.
+3. Use as H2 number density and column density of the coolant, the values outputted by RT-tool.

 .. note::